Cambuchi/Email-Address-Updater/README.md

 # Email-Address-Updater
 Script that works with csv with names and emails, replaces target domain with new domain.
-Made to satisfy weekly Qwiklabs assessment as a part of Google's Python for System Administrators Coursera Course.
+Made to satisfy Week 3 Qwiklabs assessment in the coursera course "Using Python to Interact with the Operating System" for Google's IT Automation with Python Professional Certificate.